-Prince George Students who are grade-level classified as seniors may leave school without being enrolled in a co-op course providing, they meet the following criteria:
+Prince George Students who are grade-level classified as seniors may leave school without being enrolled in a coop course providing, they meet the following criteria:

-- a. they are enrolled in five (5) credit courses at a minimum; - b. they are meeting Virginia graduation requirements with respect to distribution of high school credits (i.e. 3 credits of math, 2 credits of health and PE, sequential electives, etc.); - c. they are meeting Virginia graduation requirements with respect to the acquisition of verified credits; and, - d. they have transportation away from school after their last class. - e. they have signed permission from a parent/guardian. - f. provided a rationale for early release, which has been reviewed, and signed off by the principal.
+- 1. they are enrolled in five (5) credit courses for the year (equivalent if seeking VHSL eligibility) - 2. they are meeting Virginia graduation requirements with respect to distribution of high school credits (i.e. 3 credits of math, 2 credits of health and PE, sequential electives, etc.); - 3. they are meeting Virginia graduation requirements with respect to the acquisition of verified credits; - 4. they have transportation away from school after their last class; - 5. they have signed permission from a parent/guardian; and - 6. provided a rationale for early release, which has been reviewed, and signed off by the principal.

-Their early dismissal is also contingent upon a signed document indicating parental/guardian approval.
+Early dismissal is contingent upon a signed document indicating parental/guardian approval.
+Late arrival will be considered for students taking PM Rowanty programs and with prior Principal approval.